jstemerdink/EPi.Libraries.FavIcons/EPi.Libraries.Favicons/readme.txt

+﻿NOTE: If you are updating from version 1.2, please republish the startpage with the icons.
+And add the ContainsSettings attribute to it.
+They will be stored as Blobs from now on, which is much cleaner and better suited for Azure.

-﻿Add properties to you start page and add the attributes shown below.
+Add properties to the ContentType you use for your settings and add the attributes shown below.

 [WebsiteIcon]
 [UIHint(UIHint.Image)]